 MAY 10, 2021 — Burrowed up to eight feet below the ground’s surface — and only emerging every 17 years — lives the scientific phenomenon known as the periodical cicada.
 2021 is the year for you to observe them in one of the planet’s largest insect emergences since 2004.

 According to TVA Zoologist Jesse Troxler, the soon-to-emerge cicadas are part of a group called Brood X (10), or the Great Eastern Brood, and are expected to appear in early- to mid-May.
 They will be hard to miss, as Brood X will emerge in loud choruses throughout a geographical range that stretches from Georgia all the way up to New York.
-In the south, Brood X is limited to the eastern valley (to see a map of the various broods and their locations, click here).
+In the south, Brood X is limited to the eastern valley.

 “Eastern North America is the only place in the world that has periodical cicadas,” Troxler says.
 “Scientists hypothesize that their life cycle is an adaptation to climate cooling during the ice ages.”